sostenesgomes/character-count/README.md

 `height`  | *int*         | `200`                       | The height of the texarea
 `width`   | *int*         | `500`                      | The width of the textarea

+Note: I used style css to textarea twitter bootstrap

 © Sóstenes Gomes